BetterHelp vs Talkspace: Which One Should You Try First?

 - Your insurance is accepted by Talkspace

-- You may need psychiatric services or medication
+- You may need psychiatric services or medication, especially if your mental health conditions call for psychiatric care or medication management individual therapy coordination

 - Your employer offers Talkspace through EAP